flutter/plugins/packages/firebase_analytics/README.md

 ```

 You can also track transitions within your `PageRoute` (e.g. when the user switches from one tab to another) by
-implementing `PageRouteAware` and subscribing it to `FirebaseAnalyticsObserver`.
+implementing `RouteAware` and subscribing it to `FirebaseAnalyticsObserver`.
 See examples/lib/tabs_page.dart
 for an example of how to wire that up.

 ## Getting Started